squidserv/OracleRole/README.md

 ## Role

-The specific role of one of the non-innocents
+The specific role of one of players

 ## Team